dotalign/dotalign.github.io/staging/data.md

 }

 ````

-Considerations regarding privacy and data revocation are discussed below
+Considerations regarding privacy and data revocation are discussed below.

 ## Other Important Considerations